scalessec/CSColorizedProgressView/README.md

 =============
 *Version 1.0*

-`CSColorizedProgressView` is a type of progress view that transitions a grayscale image to a full color image.
+`CSColorizedProgressView` is a progress view that transitions a grayscale image to a full color image.
 It looks like this:
 ![CSColorizedProgressView Screenshots](http://i.imgur.com/eca5SM7.png)

 Basic Usage